talhasch/stnm/README.md

 ### Linux users

-Make sure you have pip3 and python3dev packages installed on your system.
+Make sure you have following packages installed on your system.

-`$ apt install python3-pip python3-dev`
+`$ apt update && apt install build-essential python3-pip python3-dev python3-setuptools git -y`

 ### macOS users
 You can download python installer from here https://www.python.org/downloads/ if you don't have it installed on your system.

-### Installation with pip3 (easier way)
+## Installation with pip3 (easier way)

 `$ pip3 install stnm`

-### Installation from source code
+## Installation from source code

 `$ git clone https://github.com/talhasch/stnm && cd stnm && pip3 install -e .`